• Skip to primary navigation

 • Buckwheat Crepes, Any Which Way

 *Bojon appétit!
 For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this gluten-free crepe recipe, I’d love to know.
+And if you make these ricotta crepes, I’d love to know.
 Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*

 Gluten Free Crepes With Ricotta, Citrus, and Honey on plate